Delius/fileshare/README.md

-Nessus-Report-Generator
+Rails File Share
 =======================

-A Ruby on Rails app that will generate reports based on the exports from a nessus scan.
+A Ruby on Rails app that acts as a dropbox file share